wp-plugins/gspeech/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0.1

-GSpeech is a text to speech solution which allows to listen any selected text on your site, and much more!
+GSpeech is a text to speech solution which uses Google power and allows to listen any selected text on your site!

 == Description ==